flyingmachine/brave-clojure-web/content/do-things.md

 ## Syntax

-Clojure's syntax is very simple.
+Clojure's syntax is simple.
+Like all Lisps, it employs a uniform structure, a handful of special operators, and a constant supply of parentheses delivered from the parenthesis mines hidden beneath the Massachusetts Institute of Technology, where Lisp was born.

+### Forms

+All Clojure code is written in a uniform structure.
 Clojure understands:

 1. Literal representations of data structures like numbers, strings, maps, and vectors
 2. Operations

-These literal representations are all syntactically valid:
+We use the term **form** to refer to structurally valid code.
+These literal representations are all valid forms:

 ```clojure
 1